Displaying All Posts from February, 2010

 In the very olden days, a career was a job you were born into.
 You became a farmer, a fisher, a blacksmith, or whatever your parents had been, and your children would be the same (unless they wandered off to war or to start a new religion).
 In the more recent olden days, a career was forty years working in the same factory from high school graduation to retirement.
 But what is a career today?
 No one expects to do what their parents do, and no one expects to hold down the same job for more than 5 years (unless you’re in the government!).

 So what is a career today?
 And do you even want one?
-Read More
+Click Here to Read Article …

 Popular search terms for this article:

-what is a career, 21st century careers, what is a career?, what is career, 21st century jobs, Careers in the 21st century, 21st century career, 21 century jobs, what is the 21st century, careers of the 21st century
+what is a career, 21st century careers, what is a career?, what is career, 21st century jobs, Careers in the 21st century, 21st century career, What is a 21st century career, careers of the 21st century, career in 21st century

 See More Green at Work to Grow Your Career